phillipbarron/listen/README.md

 ### AWS Comprehend API

-The app is authenicating with the [AWS API](https://aws.amazon.com/comprehend) using temporary credentials obtained from the wormhole.
+The app is authenicating with the [AWS API](https://aws.amazon.com/comprehend) using temporary credentials obtained from the Wormhole.
 This requires that you have a dev cert location exported and an AWS account number set too

 ```bash
 export AWS_ACCOUNT_NUMBER="12345678910";